 #2.
 Suitable Power Adapter for Your Security Camera

 If you have bought a wired PoE security camera, you will receive a box with one camera and one network cable.
-PoE means powered over Ethernet and single Ethernet cable is used to offer power supply for security cameras and transmit data as well.
+PoE means powered over Ethernet and the single Ethernet cable is used to offer power supply for security cameras and transmit data as well.

 Supposed that you have purchased a WiFi security camera from a reliable vendor, you will receive a box with one camera, one security camera power adapter and a cable.
 For example, Reolink RLC-410W is a network-cable-free security camera but it requires a power adapter and cable to function.